flengyel/Operations-Tensorielles-Simpliciales/README.md

 # Simplicial Tensor Operations

-**Research playground for simplicial operations on matrices and hypermatrices.**
+**Simplicial operations on matrices and hypermatrices.**

 ## Mathematical formalities

-This project focuses on simplicial operations on matrices and hypermatrices, in particular the face maps (`d_i`), degeneracies (`s_i`), and boundary operators.
-The operations studied here satisfy the standard simplicial identities.
+This project defines sumplicial operations  matrices and hypermatrices (tensors), including face maps (`d_i`), degeneracies (`s_i`), and boundary operators, as well mathematical computer experiments for the diagonal sinplicial tensor module X(s; A), where s=(n_1,...,n_k) is the shape of a tensor of order k.

+The operations defined here satisfy the standard simplicial identities.

 $$
 \begin{aligned}